 - In-class daily journals.
 This will be at the beginning of each class and will be based on a prompt.
-I will check it in class. - In-class exercises.
+It will be due by the end of class. - In-class exercises.
 This will be at the end of each class and will apply the writing topics taught in class.
-It will be peer graded and turned in. - Midterm.
-This will be on Wednesday, March 4.
+It will be peer graded and turned in online at the end of class. - Wednesday Work.
+These exercises are assigned to be completed at home and turned in online. - Midterm.
+This will be on Tuesday, Sept 28, 2021.
 It will conclude the grammar portion of this course. - Short papers and peer reviews.: I will divide the class into two groups by the second week of the semester, and each student will have a buddy.
-Each week one group will complete a 250 word (minimum) Thought Essay on an Economic Topic (I will have prompts to choose from).
+Each week one group will complete a 400 word (minimum) Thought Essay on an Economic Topic (I will have prompts to choose from).
 You will need to apply economic concepts to the prompts and analyze the topic accordingly.
 The other group will complete a 200-word (minimum) peer review of the Thought Essay of their buddy.
-Thought Essays will be due on Mondays, and Peer-review reports on Wednesdays.
-Peer Review will be based on a Structured Rubric that will be handed out in class - Student presentations and class peer reviews.
+Thought Essays will be due on Tuesdays, and Peer-review reports on Thursdays.
+Peer Review will be based on a Structured Rubric that will be handed out in class

+• Student presentations and class peer reviews.
 We will spend the last five class sessions on student presentations.
+Attendance is required for these presentations.
 Every student not presenting has to submit an in-class peer review for each presentation.
 I will handout rubrics for you to use.